Charlotte Brontë "Jane Eyre" Summary and Plot Overview

 Still in love with Mr. Rochester, Jane then decides to return to Thornfield Hall only to find the house burnt to the ground and completely destroyed.
 She later learns that Mr. Rochester’s crazy wife had set fire to the house and then immediately after committed suicide.
 She also learns that Mr. Rochester had suffered terrible life-changing injuries during the fire.
 He is now blind and has also lost one of his hands.
 So when Jane is finally reunited with him, he believes that Jane will never love him now due to his injuries.
 Jane promises that she will never leave him, Mr. Rochester proposes again, and this time they are legally married.
 They decide to live together in an old house, and they have one child together.

 This concise Jane Eyre plot summary provides a brief overview of the story, making it a must-read for any British literature enthusiast.
 If you need assistance, don't hesitate to take advantage of Studyfy's homework help service or seek help from our dedicated team of essay editors and proofreaders.
 We are available 24/7 to support you in all your academic endeavors.
-In addition to these services, Studyfy also offers the option to buy biology essays, write essays for money, access custom research papers, and even pay for essays.
+In addition to these services, Studyfy also offers the option to do my presentation for me, provide assignment help, buy discussion post, and offer to do my assignment.
 Trust Studyfy to provide the assistance you need for your academic success.